Quick Start

 - type — one of

-Colour values
+color values

-If both are present, consumers should treat components
+If both are present, consumers should treat components as authoritative and use hex for preview/interoperability.

 File identification